-[3.
-The Contractor, if applicable, shall provide the Secretary-General confirmation of the Sponsoring State that its sponsorship continues.
-On receipt of such confirmation, the Secretary-General shall promptly notify the Commission and the Council.
-If the Sponsoring State decides to terminate its sponsorship, a written notice under Regulation 21 is necessary.
-A Contractor shall obtain a sponsorship of another Sponsoring State or States in accordance with the requirements of Regulations 6 and 21(3).]

-4. Where the [Commission] determines that, following a Change of Control, a Contractor may not have the [operational or] financial capability to meet its obligations under its Exploitation Contract [or its Managing Company will not have the capability to meet its obligations under the Parent Company Liability Statement], the Commission shall submit a report of its findings and recommendations to the Council.
-[The Council shall consider the matter at its next meeting with a view to taking a decision.]
+4. Where the Commission determines that, following a Change of Control, a Contractor may not have the operational or financial capability to meet its obligations under its Exploitation Contract or lacks the appropriate sponsorship, or its Managing Company will not have the capability to meet its obligations under the Parent Company Liability Statement, the Commission shall submit a report of its findings and recommendations to the Council.
+The Council shall consider the matter at its next meeting with a view to taking a decision in accordance with this regulation.

+5. Where the Council decides that a Contractor may not have the operational or financial capability to meet its obligations under its Exploitation Contract, or lacks the appropriate sponsorship, or its Managing Company will not have the capability to meet its obligations under the Parent Company Liability Statement, the Contractor may decide not to proceed with the Change of Control, in which case the Exploitation Contract remains in full force and effect.
+5 bis.
+This regulation shall apply mutatis mutandis to a Change of Control of an Applicant.

+5. bis.
+This regulation shall apply mutatis mutandis to a Change of Control of an Applicant.